 News & Events

-Concordia University Chicago’s University Band will perform a Christmas concert on Friday, Dec.
-4 at 8 p.m. in the Chapel of Our Lord on campus.
-Admission is free.
+Concordia University Chicago’s University Band presents their annual Christmas concert on Friday, Nov.
+30 at 8 p.m.
+The free, festive performance will be held in the Chapel of Our Lord on campus.

 A team of Concordia University Chicago undergraduate students have come in first place in the Chicago IEEEXtreme 24-Hour Programming Competition, for the third time in four years.
 Their performance in the annual Institute of Electrical and Electronics Engineers (IEEE) contest placed them 30th in the United States and 426th in the world—in the top 10 percent—out of 5,155 teams.
 Student teams from CUC captured the top seven places among competitors from universities in and around Chicago.
 CUC also debuted its first-ever all-women programming team, which finished 84th in the United States and 915th in the world, among the top 20 percent.

 The Ferguson Art Gallery at Concordia University Chicago presents “Zumbandi Baani,” an exhibit of contemporary abstract paintings, drawings, collage and mixed-media works by Gretchen Beck.
 The free, public exhibition will be on display from Nov.
 19 to Dec.
 15.

 The Collective at Concordia University Chicago presents “The Nerd,” a play by Larry Shue.
 Directed by CUC student Katie Rub, the production will run Nov.
 9, 10, 16 and 17 at 7:30 p.m., and Nov.
 11 and 18 at 3 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.